StanleySongPro/github_tutorial/README.md

 ### 程序猿 Common Workflow
 #### Create a branch for desired feature
-* Branches are just labels associated to commits
 * `git branch calc-divide` : assumme we are editing a function within a python file **calc-divide**
 * `git checkout calc-divide` : now we are switching to work on this branch **calc-divide**, then we can make changes to the python file
 * `git status`: take a look at the changes